 Leeuwarden is a great place for a day trip.
 It has everything from culture to shopping areas.
 The city has fine harbors, which makes visiting Leeuwarden by boat an easy and comfortable experience.

 Cultural capital of Europe

 In 2018, Leeuwarden is the cultural capital of Europe and countless special events and exhibitions will be organised in the city (and the rest of the province).
-Discover the eleven fountains by several artists in the Frisian Elfsteden, discover the giants of Royal de Luxe in August, or admire the beautiful exhibitions on Mata Hari and M.C.
+Discover the eleven fountains by several artists in the Frisian Elfsteden, discover the giants of Royal de Luxe, or admire the beautiful exhibitions on Mata Hari and M.C.
 Escher at the Fries Museum.

 Museums in Leeuwarden

 The Fries Museum is a must see for culture lovers who visit Leeuwarden.
 Here, you will find the best of Frisian art and culture, discovering more about the rich history of the Frisian people.
 At Keramiekmuseum Princessehof, the house in which the famous Leeuwarden native M.C.
 Escher was born, you will enter into the world of ceramics.
 Or visit Natuurmuseum Fryslân and learn all about wonderful Frisian nature.
 Its three floors are bursting with information, special animals, plants, assignments, experiments, games and other surprises.